MindTouch/SGMLReader/ReadMe.md

 * Added proper encoding support, including support for HTML &lt;META http-equiv="content-type".
-This means output now has the correct XML declaration (unless you specify the new -noxml option) and any existing xml declarations in the input are stipped out so you don't end up with two.
+This means output now has the correct XML declaration (unless you specify the new -noxml option) and any existing xml declarations in the input are stripped out so you don't end up with two.
 * Added support for ASP &lt;%...%> blocks (thanks to Dan Whalin).
 * Now strips out DOCTYPE by default since HTML DocTypes can cause problems for XmlDocument when it tries to load the HTML DTD.  but added "-doctype" switch for